Hakim Adi: Writings

-Adi has written widely on Pan-Africanism and on the history of the African diaspora, particularly Africans in Britain.
-He is the author of the books West Africans in Britain 1900–1960: Nationalism, Pan-Africanism and Communism (1998), Pan-Africanism and Communism: The Communist International, Africa and the Diaspora, 1919–1939 (2013), and the joint author (with Marika Sherwood) of The 1945 Manchester Pan-African Congress Revisited (1995) and Pan-African History: Political Figures from Africa and the Diaspora since 1787 (2003).
-Reviewing Adi's 2018 book, Pan-Africanism: A History, Adom Getachew wrote: "Few scholars are better positioned than Adi to chart Pan-Africanism’s history: Over the course of two decades, he has chronicled it and the modern black experience more broadly as the writer or editor of 11 books, not to mention many journal articles and chapters written for other books.
+Adi has written and published widely on Pan-Africanism and on the history of the African diaspora, particularly Africans in Britain.
+He is the author of several books, among them West Africans in Britain 1900–1960: Nationalism, Pan-Africanism and Communism (1998), Pan-Africanism and Communism: The Communist International, Africa and the Diaspora, 1919–1939 (2013), African and Caribbean People in Britain (2022), and he is the joint author (with Marika Sherwood) of The 1945 Manchester Pan-African Congress Revisited (1995) and Pan-African History: Political Figures from Africa and the Diaspora since 1787 (2003).

+Reviewing Adi's 2018 book, Pan-Africanism: A History, Adom Getachew wrote in The Nation in 2019: "Few scholars are better positioned than Adi to chart Pan-Africanism’s history: Over the course of two decades, he has chronicled it and the modern black experience more broadly as the writer or editor of 11 books, not to mention many journal articles and chapters written for other books.
 In Pan-Africanism, he brings to bear his encyclopedic knowledge of black freedom movements in Africa, the Americas, and Europe."
+Gretchen Gerzina in a review of his 2022 book African and Caribbean People in Britain wrote: "Adi's project is a comprehensive social and political history that stretches from recent discoveries concerning inhabitants of Roman Britain all the way through to the advent of the Black Lives Matter movement, the Grenfell Tower fire and the Guardian's coverage of the Windrush Scandal."

 Adi has also written history books for children, including The History of the African and Caribbean Communities in Britain (2005).

+His most recent publication as editor is 2023's Many Struggles: New Histories of African and Caribbean People in Britain (Pluto Press), about which Ama Biney, lecturer in Black British history at the University of Liverpool, has said: "This valuable book enriches our understanding of the contribution of African and Caribbean people across British cities and towns from the 17th century to contemporary times, as well as their transnational connections and commitments to the Caribbean and Africa."

+In a review for The Observer, academic Kehinde Andrews wrote that Adi's 2022 book African and Caribbean People in Britain: A History "is his crowning achievement; a meticulously researched tour de force that charts black presence on the British Isles from Cheddar Man through the African Roman legions and Black Tudors and into the present day. ...
+Adi's work should represent the final nail in the coffin for those who think that Britain was ever truly white and should be kept that way.

+African and Caribbean People in Britain: A History was shortlisted for the 2023 Wolfson History Prize.
+The judging panel (comprising Mary Beard, Sudhir Hazareesingh, Richard Evans, Carole Hillenbrand, Diarmaid MacCulloch, and chair David Cannadine) described Adi's work as "[a] comprehensive history of African and Caribbean people in Britain and the vital role they played in the struggle for equality.
+An epic narrative and a timely book."